Tinsley Mortimer: Career

 In 2014, she launched Home Collection manufactured by Pop Culture Living, an e-commerce site featuring curated collections of home accessories.
 She currently has her own line of housewares products sold at Bed Bath & Beyond and Wayfair.
 The collection includes dinnerware, decorative glasses, barware and ice buckets.
-In June 2019, Mortimer launched a new collaboration of fake lashes with the beauty brand Winky Lux titled "XXO Tinsley for Winky Lux."
+In June 2019, Mortimer launched a new collaboration of false eyelashes with the beauty brand Winky Lux titled "XXO Tinsley for Winky Lux."
 She designed the product packaging herself.
 In September 2019, Mortimer walked the runway for Garo Sparo's fashion show at New York Fashion Week.
 In October 2019, Mortimer announced that she has partnered up with RuMe to launch a Resort 2020 Collection, which consists of travel, fashion, and beauty accessories.